 Cauliflower And Fennel

 Autumn means cauliflowers come into season and fennel is plentiful too.
 There are so many recipes for cauliflower – much beyond cauliflower cheese!
-I love cauliflower cheese just as it is but I look for other cauliflower recipes to make full use of this available vegetable.
+Cauliflower cheese is good just as it is but I look for other cauliflower recipes to make full use of this available vegetable.

 I have also recently discovered I love fennel and somehow I had an idea that the two might go together really well.
 So I had a look around the internet for some ideas – and discovered I wasn’t the only one who thought cauliflower and fennel might make rather good taste companions.
 I combined a few ideas to make this easy recipe for a delicious midweek supper.